-This will ensure the completion of a number of major projects that will deliver water security, guarantee efficient service delivery and meet future growth.
+We are working on a number of infrastucture projects to deliver water security, guarantee efficient service delivery and meet future growth.

-We are investing around $150 million in water, sewage and recycled water infrastructure in Armstrong Creek — the new residential development south of Geelong that is expected to provide for 22,000 homes.
+We are investing around $150 million in water, sewage and recycled water infrastructure in Armstrong Creek — the new residential development south of Geelong.

-Armstrong Creek residents will be the first in our region to have access to Class A recycled water on tap.
+Armstrong Creek residents are the first in our region to have access to Class A recycled water on tap.

-In 2012, Barwon Water identified the need to upgrade Colac’s water supply capacity based on predicted growth, climate variability and potential risks to current infrastructure.
+In 2012, Barwon Water identified the need to upgrade Colac’s water supply capacity based on predicted growth and potential risks to current infrastructure.

 Following an extensive community and stakeholder consultation campaign, we selected a preferred upgrade path: an interconnection with the existing Wurdee Boluc channel near Murroon.